American Civil War Simulation Activity

 Want to try a FREE simulation?
 You can download my free World War 2 Battle of Iwo Jima simulation to get a closer look!

 This minimal prep simulation puts students in the role of a Civil War soldier.
 Students will learn about a soldier’s life and what they went through during their tour of duty.
-This resource is aligned to my American Civil War Unit Bundle.
+This resource is aligned with my American Civil War Unit Bundle.

-This simulation includes:
+This Civil War Simulation includes:

 ★ 48 soldier ID cards

 ★ 16 battle cards

 ★ 8 provisions cards

 ★ 8 rank cards

 ★ student instructions page

 The cards have a colored background to differentiate between the different types.
 However, if you prefer to save color ink, I have included black line versions, and you can print onto colored paper.
 The only item you need besides what is included in this resource is one die.
 That’s it!
 Everything else you need is right here!